RubenKremer/NubRub/README.md

 - **Import...** - Import `.nubrub` files to add packs
 - **Delete...** - Delete custom packs (with confirmation)

 Custom audio packs can also be created manually by editing JSON files in `%LOCALAPPDATA%\NubRub\AudioPacks\`.
-See `CUSTOM_AUDIO_PACKS.md` for detailed instructions.
+See `docs/CUSTOM_AUDIO_PACKS.md` for detailed instructions.

+## Security

+For security information, including vulnerability reporting and security best practices, see `docs/SECURITY.md`.